shawnmckinney/apache-fortress-quickstart/CENTOS7-10-STEP-GUIDE.md

 t permissive=0
 ```

+#### Discussion

 Here we can see that selinux is blocking the tomcat process from accessing an ldap port, 32768 which happens to be the default port for a directory server when running inside a docker container.
 If you used the default config supplied by the quickstart, the port will be set to 32768.
 Any port over 327, which is an ephemeral_port_t.

+We applied an SELinux policy to Tomcat to access LDAP in the setup so this shouldn't happen.
+It it does you can work around it by performing the following and opening an issue on this project.

 We can work around this by: